Updated February 2026212+ Listings

 Funeral Homes in Oregon

 Compare 212+ funeral homes in Oregon.
-The average funeral cost is $7,533, and direct cremation starts from $0.
+The average funeral cost is $7,533.
+Contact providers directly for current cremation pricing.
 Oregon is very permissive and allows home funerals without a funeral director.
 Human composting is a widely available legal option.

 Avg.
 Cost